rwxrob/zet/20220101021825/README.md

 # Things to Learn in 2022 to Get Best Tech Jobs

+0. Becoming an autodidact
 1. Linux bash command line
+2. Git and GitHub
-2. Networking essentials
+3. Networking essentials
-3. Containers and Kubernetes
+4. Containers and Kubernetes
-4. Programming in Python, Go, Javascript
+5. Programming in Python, Go, Javascript
-5. Fundamentals of machine learning
+6. Fundamentals of machine learning
-6. Managing and sharing your knowledge
+7. Managing and sharing your knowledge
-7. Security as a mindset
+8. Security as a mindset
+9. Manage your career search

 Other less technical but relevant skills:

-*  Becoming an autodidact
 *  Working remotely
 *  Managing you money
 *  General statistics